 In this phase, you don’t have cleaned input, but you already have data on a worksheet.
 What will be the next step?

 First, you must check if the required information is in a tabular format.
 The tabular format means that every data, data point lives in one cell, for example, the name of the city, address, or phone number.
-If it is in a tabular format, you should convert it into an Excel table.
-If you want to convert tabular data into an Excel table, select the range which contains data.
+If it is in a tabular format, you should convert it into an Excel table, select the range which contains data.

 On the Insert Tab, choose Table or press Ctrl + T.